alttch/eva3/doc/install.rst

 Item groups can coincide and often it is convenient to make them similar: for example, if you set *groups=security/#* in API key config file, you will allow the key to access all the items in the security group and its subgroups regardless of whether it is macro, sensor or logic variable.
-To set an access to the group of particular items, use oids, e.g. *groups=sensor:security/#*.
+To set access to a group of particular items, use oids, e.g. *groups=sensor:security/#*.

 This does not apply to :doc:`decision rules</lm/decision_matrix>` and :doc:`macros</lm/macros>`: a unique id is generated for each rule